matryer/xbar/README.md

 ## It's free, so please donate

-If you use this, please donate BitCoin to `1DGoNEYAnjE5DqK7y5zMPR4PLU5HLKpLNR`.
+If you love this, any BitCoin donations are most welcome, to `1DGoNEYAnjE5DqK7y5zMPR4PLU5HLKpLNR` or [send something useful (Amazon Wishlist)](http://amzn.to/1Pd9yOt).

 ## Installing plugins